jlcarr/IsoMAZEtric/README.md

 # IsoMAZEtric
 A Godot 2.5D game using isometric 1-bit pixel art.
-Maze puzzles revolving around interpreting isometric projections.
+Maze puzzles with interpreting isometric projections as the core mechanic.

 ## Description
 Technically the project is not isometric, but rather dimetric: a slightly different type of axonometric projection.